-Please pay attention to the local regulator start up voltage: Some newer switching regulators do not start, before the input voltage has reached 5V.
-Therefore it is recommended to use a standard linear regulator like 7805 or LM317 series or a low drop regulator or a switching regulator like the LM2595, starting at relatively low input voltages.
+Please pay attention to the local regulator start up voltage: Some newer switching regulators do not start before the input voltage has reached 5V.
+Therefore it is recommended to use a standard linear regulator like 7805 series or LM317 or a low drop regulator or a switching regulator like the LM2595, starting at relatively low input voltages.